 Your Cobalt boat can be equipped with one or two electrical systems.
 A direct current (DC) system is battery powered and supplies electricity to lights, pumps, blowers, engine ignition and sometimes a refrigerator.
 An alternating current (AC) system is shore power, or generator, and supplies electricity to the electrical outlet, air conditioning, battery charger and other 110V AC or 220V AC appliances or components.
+Do not exceed rated amperage of electrical circuits.

 If your boat is equipped with an optional battery charger, it must only be plugged into a Ground Fault Circuit Interrupter (GFCI) protected AC outlet.
 When using an extension cord, connect the charger AC plug first before connecting the extension cord to the GFCI outlet.
 Make the connection in an open area, free of any explosive fumes.
 The connections must be secure to avoid contact with any water.